MooersLab/gantt-chart-py/README.md

  2. Install with pip any missing modules.
  3. Relabel the projects in the named tuple to customize.
  4. Edit the start and end dates to suit.
- 5. Add more categories of phases, if desired.
+ 5. Add more categories of phases if desired.
  7. Change the colors to suit.